mironovdm/rpi2hm10/README.md

-This tool allows you to connect to HM-10 BLE module directly from Raspberry PI using it's built-in Bluetooth module so you don't need the second HM-10.
+This tool allows you to connect to HM-10 BLE module directly from Raspberry PI using it's built-in Bluetooth module so you don't need the second HM-10 connected to UART.
 The tool exposes this connection over a TCP socket.

 Using this tool you can, for example, easily control the state of the pins of HM-10 directly from Pi terminal (note that your HM-10 should be in mode